davamix/AppverseTraining/README.md

 # Appverse Training

-Sample code of Appverse training course
+Sample code of Appverse training course I did.

 There are examples using Appverse https://github.com/Appverse